 Oxbridge offers recognition, accreditation and validation of work-based learning assessments.
-An award gives a reliable indication of an individual learner’s knowledge, skills or understanding and are only awarded to a learner who has demonstrated that they have a specified level of attainment through a reliable assessment method.
+An award gives a reliable indication of an individual learner’s knowledge, skills or understanding and is only awarded to a learner who has demonstrated that they have a specified level of attainment through a reliable assessment method.
 A certificate naming the qualification is awarded to successful learners.

-Level 2: Intermediate Certificate
+Level 2: Intermediate (TVET) Certificate

-Level 3: Certificate
+Level 3: Advanced Certificate

 Level 4: Diploma

 The good news is that there are a number of these programs and they are being offered as certificates or diplomas by our Institutional Learning Provider members from around the world

 If you are looking to start a new career, take up further studies, or enhance your current job, there is a wide list of work-based learnings to select from.
 We recognize most professional, vocational and technical knowledge and skill areas.